 The hotel room was quiet, except for the unobtrusive, low-volume Korean voices drifting from the flat-screen television.
 I peeked out the window and down towards the lit empty streets with resignation — it was 4:00 a.m. on Friday here in Korea after all.

-Earlier in the evening on Thursday, I arrived in Incheon Airport, excited that I could take advantage of a 24-hour layover to explore Seoul.
+Earlier in the evening on Thursday, I arrived in Incheon Airport, excited that I could take advantage of a 24-hour layover to explore the highlights of Seoul.
 I’d made big plans and plotted out what I wanted to see.
 After unloading my bags at the hotel, I would ask the front desk for directions to the famous Dongdaemun, set out on an evening walk to the city’s vibrant shopping district and stay there till the wee hours of the night to leisurely browse all the goods.
 The next morning could be spent taking in the city’s popular sights before heading back to the airport.

 But I must have been a lot more tired than I felt.
 The room, with its calming, natural wood theme, ultra-fast wifi and soft inviting bed, was too irresistible after my 17-hour flight from San Francisco.
 IPhone in hand and tv still on, I passed out shortly after checking in.
 Now I’d have to rearrange my plans to fit shopping and sightseeing all in one morning.